 This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.
-This organisation is committed to safeguarding and promoting the welfare of children and young people.

 Orbis Education & Care

 Subject: Admissions and Exclusions Policy

 Policy

 Orbis Education and Care consists of 5 Independent Special Schools that provide education for children/young people with autistic spectrum condition (ASC) and or Social, emotional and mental health difficulties (SEMH) aged 5 to 19 years.
 In some cases, younger children may be considered who would benefit from an earlier move to our specialist environment.